Lake Superior State Lakers men's ice hockey: Continued success under Jackson

-The 1993-1994 season began as a potential rebuilding season for Coach Jackson and the Lakers.
+The 1993–1994 season began as a potential rebuilding season for Coach Jackson and the Lakers.
 With a line-up that included 12 freshman, very few people outside of Sault Ste.
 Marie expected the Lakers to make a third straight trip to the Frozen Four.
-However, the Lakers put together a 31-10-4regular season, and a 2nd place CCHA finish with an 18-8-4 record.
-Lake Superior State lost the 1994 CCHA Championship game 3-0 to the Michigan Wolverines, but the Lakers' received an at-large bid to the 1994 Tournament.
+However, the Lakers put together a 31–10–4 regular season and a 2nd place CCHA finish with an 18–8–4 record.
+Lake Superior State lost the 1994 CCHA Championship game 3–0 to Michigan, but the Lakers received an at-large bid to the 1994 Tournament.
 The underdog Lakers would play in the West Regional in East Lansing, Michigan.
 In the opener, the Lakers played in one of the most controversial NCAA regional games in history against Northeastern.
-Late in the 3rd period, and the game deadlocked at 5-5, Northeastern's Dan Lupo appeared the give the Huskies a 6-5 lead.
+Late in the 3rd period, and the game deadlocked at 5–5, Northeastern's Dan Lupo appeared the give the Huskies a 6–5 lead.
 However, the officials ruled that the entire puck had not crossed the goal line, thus negating the potential go ahead goal.
-The Lakers won the game, 6-5, with an overtime winner just 15-seconds into the extra frame.
+The Lakers won the game, 6–5, with an overtime winner just 15 seconds into the extra frame.
 In the second game of the NCAA Regional, the Lakers again matched up with the Michigan Wolverines, a team who had won both the CCHA Regular Season and Playoff Championships and had beaten the Lakers four times during the season.
-The Lakers and Wolverines would play to a 4-4 score at the end of regulation, with the Lakers upsetting Michigan with an overtime goal 5-4.
-In the national semi-finals, played in St.Paul, Minnesota, the Lakers again won in overtime, this time beating Harvard, 3-2.
-The streak of overtime games was snapped in St. Paul, Minnesota when the Lakers exploded to a 9-1 win over Boston University to win the program's third NCAA Division I Men's Hockey Title.
+The Lakers and Wolverines would play to a 4–4 score at the end of regulation, with the Lakers upsetting Michigan 5–4 in overtime.
+In the national semifinals, played in St. Paul, Minnesota, the Lakers again won in overtime, this time beating Harvard 3–2.
+The streak of overtime games was snapped in St. Paul, Minnesota when the Lakers exploded to a 9–1 win over Boston University to win the program's third NCAA Division I Men's Hockey Title.

 Jeff Jackson would coach the Lakers for two more seasons, making the NCAA Tournament in both 1995 and 1996.
 The team would lose in Regional Final games both seasons against Boston University in a rematch of the 1994 Championship and to Vermont in 1996.
-The Lakers would not advance to the NCAA Tournament again for 25 years.
+This would be the Lakers' final appearance in the NCAA tournament for 25 years.
 Jackson stepped down as head coach of Lake Superior to become the national coach and senior director of the newly founded U.S. National Team Development Program in Ann Arbor, Michigan.
-Anzalone and Jackson combined to lead to the program to an impressive run, Lake Superior appeared in the NCAA Tournament for nine consecutive seasons.
+Anzalone and Jackson combined to lead to the program to an impressive run, with Lake Superior appearing in the NCAA Tournament for nine consecutive seasons.
 Those nine seasons included three NCAA Division I Championships and one runner-up spot.